VivianoRiccardo/TOB-Too-Obvious-Baby-LichessBot/README.md

 TOB doesn' work anymore, and now i have no time to fix it.
-TOB was created just for fun and as you can see from the code you i didn't give it too much importance.
+As you can see from the code it was just a rough project created for fun.

 # TOB